zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 }
 ```

-# Load your app when Zetta runs
+# Load Your App When Zetta Runs

 After you're done writing your app, you need to make sure it's included in your server file.
 Update `server.js` to look like so: